Is Kali Forms not sending email from your WordPress site?

 Need a hand?

-Our Elite license includes a full White Glove Setup service for SMTP.com or Mailgun.
+Our Elite license includes a full White Glove Setup service for SendLayer, SMTP.com, or Brevo.

 5. Enable Detailed Email Logs